New Year, New Home: Get on the property ladder in 2024

 Buying your first home is likely to be the biggest decision you ever make, and will therefore require a lot of research.
-On top of comparing house prices, looking into different areas, and choosing a scheme type that works for you, you’ll also need to decide which type of property suits your needs best.
+On top of comparing house prices, looking into different areas, and choosing a tenure that works for you, you’ll also need to decide which type of property suits your needs best.

-Do you want a new build apartment in a wider development which offers warranties and on-site amenities, or do you prefer the character of an older property in a community which already exists?
+Do you want a new-build apartment in a wider development which offers warranties and onsite amenities, or do you prefer the character of an older property in a community which already exists?

 What services are available to first time buyers?

-Buying your first home can be incredibly daunting, but there are lots of companies and firms offering services to help you on your way!
+Buying your first home can be incredibly daunting, but there are lots of companies and firms offering services to help you on your way.

 You may wish to work with a mortgage advisor who can look into your finances and make an assessment on how much you may be able to borrow.
 They will also be able to provide you with a mortgage offer in principle which proves to sellers that you can afford what’s on the table.

 For the legal aspect of buying a home, you will need to appoint a solicitor or conveyancer; we would suggest doing lots of research, including checking reviews from other buyers and getting quotes from multiple companies as the costs can vary greatly between firms.
-If you choose to buy through Shared Ownership, we would also recommend using a specialist firm who have experience with the scheme.
+If you choose to buy through Shared Ownership, we recommend using a specialist firm who have experience with the scheme.

 How can you prepare to buy your first home?

-If you’re hoping to get on the ladder as quickly as possible, one of the best ways to speed up the process is to make sure all of your paperwork is ready to go.
+If you’re hoping to get on the property ladder as quickly as possible, one of the best ways to speed up the process is to make sure all of your paperwork is ready to go.
 Generally, lenders will require a number of supporting documents to accompany your mortgage application, including copies of your ID, proof of address and bank statements.

 The team at Share to Buy would like to wish you all a happy start to the New Year!
 If you have any questions about the buying process, the different types of housing schemes available or any of the services we offer, please reach out to us on Facebook and Instagram.